ZebinYang/SeqUD/docs/source/pybayopt.rst

 Introduction
 ------------------

-In classical Bayesian optimization, trials points are sequentially sampled one-point-at-a-time through maximizing the expected improvement.
+In classical Bayesian optimization, trials are sequentially sampled one-point-at-a-time through maximizing the expected improvement (EI).
 Let's see a univariate example.

 .. image:: ./images/Demo_BO_eng.png
-    :width: 80%
+    :width: 90%
     :align: center

-The following three Bayesian optimization methods are most popular in AutoML area.
+**Three popular Bayesian optimization methods**

-- GP-EI ([Snoek2012]_): Gaussian process and expected improvement
+- GP-EI ([Snoek2012]_): Use Gaussian process as surrogate model and EI as acquisition function.

-- SMAC ([Hutter2011]_): It use random forest as surrogote model and EI and acquisition function.
+- SMAC ([Hutter2011]_): Use random forest as surrogate model and EI and acquisition function.

 - TPE ([Bergstra2011]_): Tree-structured Parzen Estimator.
 It use non parametric method to model :math:`p(x|y)` and :math:`p(y)` (the prior is not of interest actually) instead of :math:`p(y|x)`.

+**Python Software**

-Their corresponding python implementations can be found here.
+The corresponding python implementations can be found in the following git repositories.

 - Spearmint (GP-EI) : https://github.com/JasperSnoek/spearmint